foundry-rs/setup-snfoundry/README.md

-# Install SnFoundry
+# Install Starknet Foundry

-Sets up [SnFoundry] in your GitHub Actions workflow supporting caching out of the box.
+Sets up [Starknet Foundry] in your GitHub Actions workflow supporting caching out of the box.

 ## Example workflow